 Which is better for casual use?

 The ThinkBook is aimed towards more casual users and any model above the ThinkPad E & L series may be overkill in regards to technical specifications for a casual user.
-Casual laptops users in this sense can be defined as those that only need to browse the web, use google spreadsheets or utilize light video streaming via youtube or netflix.
+Casual laptops users in this sense can be defined as those that only need to browse the web, use google spreadsheets or utilize light video streaming via social media, youtube or netflix.

 Which is best for gaming: ThinkBook vs ThinkPad?